anovos/anovos-docs/docs/api/data_report/report_preprocessing.md

         to read pre-saved statistics on unique value count i.e. if measures_of_cardinality or uniqueCount_computation (data_analyzer.stats_generator module) has been computed & saved before.
 (Default value = {}) run_type
-        local or emr or databricks run type.
-Default value is kept as local
+        local or emr or databricks or ak8s run type.
+Default value is kept as local auth_key
+        Option to pass an authorization key to write to filesystems.
+Currently applicable only for ak8s run_type.
+Default value is kept as "NA"

     Returns
     -------